Degree Plan/Program Evaluation and Application for Graduation

-Degree Plans or Evaluations and the Application for Graduation must be submitted to the Registrar’s Office prior to the completion of the semester in which the student will earn 90 hours.
-The Application for Graduation and Degree Evaluation are the documents the Registrar uses to determine if a student is eligible for graduation.
+Degree Plans (or Program Evaluations) and the Application for Graduation documents must be submitted to the Registrar’s Office prior to the completion of the semester in which the student will earn 90 hours.
+The Application for Graduation and Program Evaluation are the documents the Registrar uses to determine if a student is eligible for graduation.
 If the student’s is eligible for graduation, the Registrar will place the student’s name on the graduation list for the specified term.

 It is the student’s responsibility to assure all requirements for graduation are met including:

 - Completion of a minimum of 120 hours

 - Cumulative and Institutional GPA of a minimum 2.0

 - Major course requirements for degree

 - General Education Requirements for Degree